mui/base-ui/docs/data/base/components/field/field.md

 ## Validity component

-To access the raw `ValidityState` to render custom JSX, use the `Field.Validity` component:
+To access the raw `ValidityState` to render custom JSX, particularly useful for `Field.Message` control flow, use the `Field.Validity` component:

 ```jsx
 <Field.Root>